erik33045/crypto-arguments/crypto-is-totally-fine-for-the-world-really.md

 ## How much energy does Visa consume?

 This article is getting very long, and I'm honestly having trouble finding a good estimate like we did with crypto.
-So let's go worst case and go with various crypto articles estimates.(ignoring the fact that back in 2017 BTC and ETH used a lot less electricity ;) ) This should give us a good target to estimate from.
+So let's go worst case and go with various pro crypto articles estimates. (ignoring the fact that back in 2017 BTC and ETH used a lot less electricity ;) ) This should give us a good target to estimate from.

 [estimate 1](https://hackernoon.com/the-bitcoin-vs-visa-electricity-consumption-fallacy-8cf194987a50): 100 TW/hr